ipfs-shipyard/ipfs-primer/classical-web/lessons/other-gateways.md

 ### Step 3: Request the content from the gateway
 Combine the gateway's address (ie. `https://dweb.link`) with the path to your content (ie. `/ipfs/<your-ipfs-hash>`).
 Use that to request the content.

-To view the wikipedia page we're using as an example in all of the lessons in the [Tutorial on Avenues for Access](/avenues-for-access/), use these links:
+To view the wikipedia page we're using as an example in all of the lessons in the [Tutorial on The Myriad Ways to Access and Distribute IPFS Content](/avenues-for-access/README.md), use these links:

 - 2017-04-30 snapshot: http://dweb.link/ipfs/Qme2sLfe9ZMdiuWsEtajWMDzx6B7VbjzpSC2VWhtB6GoB1/wiki/Anasayfa.html
 - latest (IPNS): http://dweb.link/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html